factorhouse/kpow/secure-config/README.md

 Kpow accepts the bindPassword variable in LDAP JAAS configuration in AES or OBF format.

+**Note:** This feature requires configuring the new `io.kpow.jaas.spi.LdapLoginModule` LDAP module rather than Jetty default.

 When encrypting with AES Kpow expects the `KPOW_SECURE_KEY` environment variable to be set.

 ```bash